 While the students awaited their turns to contribute to the debate, they pored over pages of research, whispered ideas to co-delegates and scribbled notes to be shared with delegates of other countries.

-During the debate on cyber crimes, Pummell eagerly awaited the opportunity to speak to other nations about Nicaragua's recent hacking incident and the importance of having cyber defenses in place.
+During the debate on cyber crimes, he eagerly awaited the opportunity to speak to other nations about Nicaragua's recent hacking incident and the importance of having cyber defenses in place.

-"It's a pretty big experience," he said of the event.
+"It's a pretty big experience," Pummell said of the event.

 In fact, it's such a big experience that students spend about a year preparing for it by extensively researching their assigned nation, its people and its current issues, explained Bianca Grimshaw, a NCCS senior.

 As co-secretaries general of the conference, she and fellow senior, Justine Rabideau, were responsible for recruiting schools to participate in the event, assigning delegates to countries and determining which relevant issues should be debated.

 "I don't know if people really realize how much work goes into it," Grimshaw said.

 Participating in Model United Nations, Grimshaw explained, fosters public-speaking, negotiating and compromising skills and allows students to connect and network with their peers.